tjdwjs23/redis/README.md

 - WebFlux (used for building asynchronous project)
 - AWS EC2
 - AWS S3
+- Docker
 - AWS Elastic Cache

 ## CI/CD

-CI/CD is set up using GitHub Actions for deploying to S3 and EC2.
-It is configured to automatically deploy when pushing to the main branch.
+CI/CD is set up using GitHub Actions for deploying to Docker and EC2.
+It is configured to automatically deploy when pushing to Tag(V*).

 ## Contributing